Duet3D/MaintenanceTimersPlugin/README.md

 - `thresholdValue`: Threshold value (in mins) or -1 if not applicable
 - `action`: Action to perform (G/M/T-code) when the timer reaches the threshold value
 - `canReset`: Can this timer be reset

+If the `timers.json` file could not be loaded, this plugin attempts to load `timers.json.bak` instead.
+Before `timers.json` is overwritten, it is also moved to `timers.json.bak`.

 ## Building